ManifoldScholar/manifold-docs/_docs/development/environment.md

 ### Ensure Java is present

-Java is needed for ElasticSearch.
-We'll use [Homebrew Cask](https://github.com/Homebrew/homebrew-cask) to install it.
+Java 8 is needed for ElasticSearch.
+The Oracle distribution is no longer being supported/available so we'll use [Homebrew Cask](https://github.com/Homebrew/homebrew-cask) to install the OpenJDK implementation.
 You will likely be prompted for your password.

 ```
-brew tap caskroom/versions
+brew tap homebrew/cask-versions
-brew cask install java8
+brew cask install adoptopenjdk8
 ```

 ### Install additional libraries